JaredLBailey/JaredLBailey.github.io/_posts/2023-05-21-predicting-customer-loyalty.md

 ### Context <a name="overview-context"></a>

-My aim is to accurately predict the *loyalty score* for customers not previously tagged.
-This will enable the grocery retailer in uderstanding customer loyalty for tracking, targeted marketed, and communication purposes.
+My aim is to accurately predict the loyalty score for customers not previously tagged.
+This will assist the grocery retailer in uderstanding customer loyalty for tracking, targeted marketed, and communication purposes.

-To predict loyalty score, I built a model to find relationships between customer metrics and loyalty score for those customers who were tagged.
-I then used this model to predict loyalty score for those customers not initially tagged.
+To predict loyalty score, I built several models to find relationships between customer metrics and loyalty score for those customers who were tagged.
+I then used these models to predict loyalty score for those customers not initially tagged.
 <br>
 <br>
 ### Actions <a name="overview-actions"></a>

-We firstly needed to compile the necessary data from tables in the database, gathering key customer metrics that may help predict *loyalty score*, appending on the dependent variable, and separating out those who did and did not have this dependent variable present.

-As we are predicting a numeric output, we tested three regression modelling approaches, namely:
+* Gather relevant data
+* Separate data into those with and without loyalty score
+* Model using 3 approaches

-* Linear Regression
+    * Linear regresssion
     * Decision Tree
     * Random Forest

 <br>
 <br>